aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

 ### More customization with config.yaml

-However, if you'd like to customize things further, you can change some of the other fields.
+You can customize additional configuration with the `config.yaml` file.

-If you'd like to start at a specific version, you can specify that in the config.yaml file with:
+To start at a specific ledger version, you can specify the version in the `config.yaml` file with:
 ```yaml
 starting_version: <Starting Version>
 ```

 This is the transaction version the indexer starts looking for events at.

-The rows in table `next_versions_to_process` are the `indexer_name` as the primary key and the `next_version` to process field, along with the `updated_at`.
+The table `next_versions_to_process` keeps track of the current state of indexing.
+The primary key is the `indexer_name`.
+The `next_version` field tells us what's the next transaction to process, and the `updated_at` time tells us the last time the indexer processed a transaction.

 ```yaml
 ending_version: <Ending Version>